Transgender persons and transsexuals:

 Terms related to sex and gender are often confused.
 Among the medical, counseling and LGBT community, the following terms are often used:

-As with many other topics related to human sexuality, religious conservatives and liberals often use a different vocabulary when referring to transgender persons:
+As with many other topics related to human sexuality, religious conservatives and liberals often use a different vocabulary and belief systems when referring to transgender persons:

-- Refer to a person's gender as always equal to their birth-identified gender.
+- Refer to a person's gender as always equal to their birth-identified sex.

 - Refer to transgender persons as being "gender confused" and in need of counseling or other therapy to straighten out their thinking.

-- Refer to transgender persons using the personal pronouns she, he, they, her, his, their, etc. in accordance with their birth-identified gender.
+- Refer to transgender persons using the personal pronouns she, he, her, his, etc. in accordance with their birth-identified gender.

-Religious liberals, the LGBT community, NOTAS -- those NOT Affiliated with an organized religion -- therapists, the medical community, etc.:
+- Religious liberals, the LGBT community, NOTAs and NONEs-- those NOT Affiliated with an organized religion -- therapists, the medical community, etc.:

-- Agree that sex is defined at birth, but recognize that gender identity sometimes changes later in life.
+- Agree that one's biological sex is defined at birth, but recognize that gender identity sometimes changes later in life.

-- Refer to a person's gender as equal to their current gender identity.
+- Refer to a person's gender according to their current gender identity.

 - Refer to transgender persons using the personal pronouns she, he, her, his, etc. in accordance with their current gender identity.